 - Landlords must legally provide safe and potable water to their tenants.

 - Potable water means fit for human consumption.
-It is defined as water that complies with the Drinking Water Standards for New Zealand 2005 (revised 2018).
+It is defined as water that complies with the Drinking Water Standards of New Zealand 2022.

 - The most cost-effective method currently to guarantee potable water is an ultraviolet (UV) filtration system.